niwhsa9/VEX_2017-2018_Team2496V_CODE/doc/17_Rotational PID.md

 a child class, but rather another parent class or functionality of Subsystem itself.
 We will most likely create a pid() function in the super class Subsystem for clean code and reusablity.

 In addition, more accurate methods for numerical integration exist than the one we currently have limited by cortex sample rate.
-We will most like attempt an implementation of trapezoid rule as an upgrade to the PID library.
+We will most likely attempt an implementation of trapezoid rule as an upgrade to the PID library.

+Yikes that was a long log.
+Fingers are bleeding.
+Control theory is super cool black magic ;)